SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 Every user can contribute by:

 Engaging in meaningful conversations about beneficial AGI and related technologies or topics that aim for the betterment of humanity (and giving proper feedback to others’ inputs)

+> [Comments]
+> Context - betterment of humanity
+> * Nick Nayfack: Betterment for some can be detrimental to others.
+For example, the more compute that is used, the more energy is consumed and the more potential impact for climate change materially exists and is traceable per data center.
+The question becomes how do we address these fundamental ethical concerns prior to collecting ethical feedback?
+Ethics feels like a slippery slope to stand on.
+It feels like this should be reflected in governance.
+AI guardrails are also subject to each business and community.
+Safety is also community specific.
+>
+> Context - meaningful conversations
+> * Nick Nayfack: How will we define meaningful?
+>

 Donating money (FIAT or Crypto), computing power , data